Corn Kings and One-Horse Thieves

 It was to learn more about housing and energy in Springfield that 1 dropped by the Myers Building to see Randy Armstrong, a senior planner with the SSCRPC.
 I found a display board propped up against a table showing a subdivision plat and some photos, all titled, “Illinois Lo-Cal House Subdivision.”
 “We’ve shown this at various places,” Armstrong explains, “The plat is from an actual subdivision built by a developer in suburban Washington, DC, using the concept of the lo-cal house designed by the Small Homes Council at the University of Illinois.”
 It looks typical, except that every one of the thirty-nine houses has its longer axis oriented east-west, to capture as much warming winter sun as possible—and as little summer sun.

 The implications for individual home-buyers—not to mention public utilities—if this type of lo-cal house became the standard in the ‘80s and ‘90s are startling.
 “Even if all you do is orient a typical new house on an east-west axis,” Armstrong points out, “you get a 20 to 25 percent reduction in heating and cooling costs.”
-If passive solar house design were a disease, residential developers can expect long lives, because they remain stubbornly resistant to infection.
-That the elemental relationship between building orientation and energy efficiency went unrecognized in the past should not be a surprise, though people who bought houses that turn a cold shoulder to the sun might have cause now to wish they had gotten more science and less salesmanship from their builders.
-In Springfield, for instance, perhaps as many as 80 percent of the houses in the southwest-side Sherwood development were built with their long axes running north- south, while in neighboring Westchester, where most streets run east to west, the reverse is true.
+If passive solar house design were a disease, residential developers are unlikely to succumb because they remain stubbornly resistant to infection.
+The elemental relationship between building orientation and energy efficiency went unrecognized in the past leaving people who bought houses that turn a cold shoulder to the sun wishing they had gotten more science and less salesmanship from their builders.
+In Springfield, for instance, perhaps as many as 80 percent of the houses in the southwest-side Sherwood development were built with their long axes running north-south; in neighboring Westchester, where most streets run east to west, the reverse is true.
 It would be interesting to compare average utility bills in Sherwood and Westchester, just to see whether Armstrong’s contention can be proved.

 Zoning regulations are another impediment to the efficient siting of houses.
 Because of minimum setback distances required by local zoning codes, it often is difficult to turn a house around toward the sun on a small lot.
 Randy Shick, aboard member of the Springfield Energy Coalition who is temporarily in Washington, DC. working for the President’s Clearinghouse for Community Energy Efficiency, told the Fourth National Passive Solar Conference, “Setback regulations usually force homes to sit squarely on lots.
 As a result, houses are oriented to lot lines and streets rather than to the sun.”
 Solar siting usually requires time-consuming variances, which is one reason why, Shick says, “The more innovative a passive solar home is, the more contractors will likely be playing backgammon, and losing money, while waiting for building permits.”